-Donation boxes are a simple but effective way to raise extra funds.
-Once they’re in place, they act as a passive fundraising tactic.
+Donation boxes are a simple but effective way to raise extra funds for your cause.
+Once they’re in place, they act as a passive fundraising tactic, while also increasing awareness for your nonprofit.

 Where to Place a Donation Box

-Donation boxes usually sit next to the cash register in stores.
+Donation boxes usually sit next to the cash register or point-of-sale stations in stores, restaurants, or other high-traffic retail spaces.
 This makes them highly visible and more successful.

 If they’re anywhere else in the store, it’s easier for people to ignore them.